How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum security deposit in Kansas?

-In Kansas, security deposits are limited to 1 month rent (unfurnished); 1.5 months rent (furnished).
-Landlords must return the deposit within 30 days after the tenant moves out, minus any lawful deductions for unpaid rent, damages beyond normal wear and tear, and cleaning costs.
+In Kansas, security deposits are capped at 1 month rent (unfurnished); 1.5 months rent (furnished).
+Landlords must return the deposit within 30 days after move-out, minus lawful deductions for unpaid rent and damages beyond normal wear and tear.

 How much notice is required to terminate a lease in Kansas?

-For month-to-month tenancies in Kansas, landlords must provide 30 days written notice notice and tenants must provide 30 days written notice notice.
-For fixed-term leases, the lease typically ends on the agreed-upon date without requiring additional notice, unless the lease specifies otherwise.
+For month-to-month tenancies, Kansas requires landlords to give 30 days written notice notice and tenants to give 30 days written notice notice.
+Fixed-term leases end on the agreed date without additional notice unless the lease says otherwise.

 Ready to Create Your Kansas Room Rental Agreement?